omerbsezer/Generative_Models_Tutorial_with_Demo/README.md

   - Gather data
   - "Update your prior distribution with the data using Bayes' theorem to obtain a posterior distribution."
   - "Analyze the posterior distribution and summarize it (mean, median, etc.)"
+- It is expected that you have knowledge of neural network concept (gradient descent, cost function, activation functions, regression, classification)
+  - Typically used for regression or classification
+  - Basically: fit(X,Y) and predict(X)

-## Sampling from Bayesian Classifier:
+## Sampling from Bayesian Classifier
 - We use sampling data to generate new samples (using distribution of the training data).
 - If we know the probability distribution of the training data , we can sample from it.
 - Two ways of sampling: